kareltucek/songbook_maker/README.md

 Format conversions and Utils
 ============================
-Unfortunately, most chords are in pure plain text format.
-Bracket export is one the most standard one, but still rarely provided and due to the nature of the problem, automatic conversion is not easily achievable.
+Unfortunately, most tab/chord pages provide only pure plain text format.
+Bracket export is one the most standard ones, but still rarely provided and due to the nature of the problem, automatic conversion is not easily achievable.
 For this reason I also provide a set of tools which I use for conversions between the formats.
 Details are to be found in folder utils.